xrstf/froy/README.md

 The case can be bought on Amazon, for example https://www.amazon.de/gp/product/B07B9KY9X4/ -- alternatively search for "Snowsound case" on your favorite search engine.

+---

+Frøy was named after the character in the NRK series ["Norsemen"](https://tv.nrk.no/serie/vikingane).